awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_create.md

 1. Enter the email address for the owner of the new account\.
 This address must be unique to this account because it can be used to sign in as the root user of the account\.

 1. \(Optional\) Specify the name to assign to the IAM role that is automatically created in the new account\.
-This role grants the organization's master account permission to access the newly created member account\.
+This role grants the organization's management account permission to access the newly created member account\.
 If you don't specify a name, AWS Organizations gives the role a default name of `OrganizationAccountAccessRole`\.
 **Important**
 Remember this role name\.
-You need it later to grant access to the new account for IAM users in the master account\.
+You need it later to grant access to the new account for IAM users in the management account\.

 1. \(Optional\) You can add one or more tags to the new account by choosing **Add tag** and then entering a key and an optional value\.
 Leaving the value blank sets it to an empty string; it isn't `null`\.
 You can attach up to 50 tags to an account\.